40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $10 Entrance fee

-Another dog-friendly Colorado elopement location near Estes Park that’s much less busy than Rocky Mountain National Park!
+Why couples love it: A dog-friendly Colorado wedding location near Estes Park that’s much less busy than Rocky Mountain National Park!
 Hermit Park is known for great camping, hiking and biking trails.
-They also have little cabins you can stay in so you’re super close to your elopement location!
+They also have little cabins you can stay in and tons of campsites nearby!
 Enjoy forests, aspen groves, open meadows, and climb to the top of Kruger Rock for those top-of-the-mountain views.
 There’s even a lovely pavilion + meadow space you can reserve for an intimate wedding.

 Accessibility: The park is typically open between March 1st and December 20th.